 Thanks to a sea change of public action driving environmental policy during the ‘70s and ‘80s, tremendous public research has furnished the scientific understanding essential to addressing the root causes of wild salmon and steelhead decline.
 However, until this information is meaningfully disseminated to policy makers, implemented on the ground by agencies and cooperatives and supported vocally by passionate local advocates and their communities – the keystone fish species of our region will continue their slide toward extinction.

 NFS is strategically equipped to ensure that sound science informs good policy, driving on-the-ground changes that are supported by local communities with the understanding that ecological and human health are closely intertwined.
 Ultimately, we believe that no effort for wild fish protection and recovery is stronger or more effective than those initiated and sustained by local communities.

 To implement this conservation philosophy, NFS created a boots-on-the-ground, region-wide, volunteer based River Steward Program in 2004.
 River Stewards are the local voices for wild fish, connecting the dots between the best-available science, latest policy decisions and their own place-based knowledge.

 - advocacy in public meetings and before decision makers

-- understanding the habitat, life history and biological characteristics of native species;
+- research to learn the habitat, life history and biological characteristics of native species

-If you would like to learn more about becoming a River Steward and live north of the Umpqua watershed please contact our Program Director, Mark Sherwood, at (503) 496-0807 or email@example.com.
-If you live in the Umpqua watershed or south, please contact Southern District Manager, Jake Crawford, at (720) 253-8485 or firstname.lastname@example.org.
+If you would like to learn more about becoming a River Steward and live north of the Umpqua watershed please contact our Program Director, Jake Crawford, at (503) 496-0807 or email@example.com.
+If you live in the Umpqua watershed or south, please contact Southern District Manager, Mark Sherwood, at (303)898-8988 or firstname.lastname@example.org